Who's Who in Musicals:

 Raised in suburban Detroit, this electrifying performer danced in Radio City Music Hall's 50th Anniversary Celebration before making her Broadway debut by taking over the role of Morales in A Chorus Line she also played Bebe, Hillary and Cassie during the run.
 In 1983, Ziemba took over the role of Peggy Sawyer in 42nd Street, playing opposite Jerry Orbach.
 After appearing in the short-lived Teddy and Alice (1987), she worked at various regional theatres before being featured in John Kander and Fred Ebb's acclaimed Off-Broadway revue And the World Goes 'Round (1991) Ziemba's first collaboration with choreographer Susan Stroman.

 Ziemba starred as Polly Baker in the national tour of Stroman's Crazy For You (1992), eventually taking over the role on Broadway.
 She again performed Stroman's choreography creating the role of marathon dancer Rita Racine in Kander & Ebb's short-lived Steel Pier (1997).
 Ziemba won raves when she took over the role of Roxie Hart during the record-breaking revival of Chicago in 1998.
 In Stroman's dance musical Contact (2000), Ziemba played a housewife who escapes her unhappy marriage through romantic dance fantasies, and her inspired performance earned a Tony for Best Featured Actress in a Musical.
 Ziemba co-starred with Brent Barrett in an acclaimed Encores concert staging of The Pajama Game (2002).
 She received another Tony nomination for creating the role of Mabel in the short-lived Broadway production of Never Gonna Dance (2003), and yet another for creating the role of Georgia in Curtains (2007).
+She played Eden Brent in the short-lived musical adaptation of Bullets Over Broadway (2014).
 One of the musical theatre's brightest lights, Ziemba is married to Bill Tatum.